mozilla/treeherder/docs/installation.rst

 Viewing the local server
 ------------------------

-* Start a gunicorn instance listening on port 8000
+* Start a gunicorn instance, to serve API requests:

   .. code-block:: bash

      (venv)vagrant@local:~/treeherder$ ./bin/run_gunicorn

-  all the request sent to local.treeherder.mozilla.org will be proxied to it by varnish/apache.

 * Or for development you can use the django runserver instead of gunicorn: